Dog Fence Breakouts

 Your Dog Ignores The Correction

 First, increase the correction level setting by one level at a time.
 Second, increase the width of the correction zone.
 Making the correction zone wider will meant hat your dog will have to spend more time in the correction zone to get to the other side.
-This coupled with the increased correction should be enough to disuade your dog.
+This coupled with the increased correction should be enough to dissuade your dog.
 Third, and most importantly, conduct a refresher training course.
 Go back to Step 2 of our training guide and repeat Steps 2-4 to make sure your dog understands the rules and boundaries.

 Re-Entering The Containment Area